MArhamAA1422/b6-learning/sql/dbms.md

 - user - application client --- network --- application server - db system
 - no direct access to db
 - scalable (due to distributed application servers)

+## ER (entity-relationship) model
+- It's a **high level data model** based on a perception of a real world that consists of a collection of basic objects, called entities and of relationships among these objects.
+- Graphical representation of EF model is **ER diagram**, which acts as a **blueprint of DB**.

+### Entity
+- An entity is a thing or object in real world tha is distinguishable